 Behavioral assays are developed and act as important indicators of physiological or psychological state (Brown and Bolivar 2018).
 One such state is anxiety.
 Anxiety is characterized by excessive worry, hyperarousal and debilitating fear and is worryingly prevalent worldwide in many population subgroups (Remes et al. 2016).
 In addition, anxiety is associated with a range of other health issues (Culpepper 2009) and places heavy economic burden on affected individuals (Konnopka and König 2020).
 Consequently, the importance of anxiety research using animal models has increased greatly over the last several decades (Harro 2018).

 Zebrafish have emerged as a popular animal model to measure anxiety.
-They possess a complex behavioral repertoire (Cachat et al. 2011) and display robust behavioral phenotypes which can be quantified to measure an anxiety state (Stewart et al. 2012).
-In addition, they are cheap to acquire and they reproduce readily, allowing for high-throughput screening and heavy experimental manipulation (Nguyen et al. 2013).
+They possess a complex behavioral repertoire (Cachat et al. 2011) and display behavioral phenotypes which can be quantified to measure an anxiety state (Stewart et al. 2012).
+In addition, they are inexpensive to maintain and they reproduce readily, allowing for high-throughput screening and heavy experimental manipulation (Nguyen et al. 2013).

 A common method used to measure Zebrafish anxiety is the novel tank diving test.
 This method exploits the Zebrafish’s natural tendency to seek shelter in unfamiliar environments by diving, freezing, and reducing exploration.
 Researchers assess anxiety by collecting data on behavioural parameters such as time spent at the bottom, latency to enter the upper half of the tank, total distance travelled, and freezing (Egan et al. 2009).

 While these tests are heavily employed, there is little to no research on using tanks that differ in depth to typical holding tanks.
-This is crucial, as Zebrafish have been shown to prefer greater surface depth (Blaser and Goldsteinholm 2012).
-As such, we believe utilizing tanks with increased depth will result in more variation in behavioural responses and more reliable estimates of repeatability.
+This is crucial, as zebrafish have been shown to prefer greater surface depth (Blaser and Goldsteinholm 2012).
+As such, we believe utilizing tanks with increased depth will result in more variation in behavioural responses among individuals, and more reliable estimates of repeatability.
 Repeatability is an important index used to quantify measurement accuracy and the constancy of phenotypes.
-It is the proportion of phenotypic variation that can be attributed to between-subject (or between-group) variation (Nakagawa and Schielzeth 2010).
-Repeatability is important …
+Repeatability, also known as intra-class correlation (ICC) is the proportion of phenotypic variation that can be attributed to between-subject (or between-individual) variation (Nakagawa and Schielzeth 2010).
+A behavioural assay with low repeatability would be less useful and reliable because low repeatability indicates no consistent individual changes in behaviour.

 Aims…

+Rationale behind systematic search (want to get an idea of what parameters are used, what kinds of tanks are used as well as mean dimensions of tanks etc.)